Water-wise accommodation in Cape Town

 The Table Bay Hotel provides 5-star accommodation right on the edge of the marina in the V&A Waterfront.
 There is a wide selection of cuisine, and The Pool Bar with its cocktails, Jacuzzi, and heated pool make it a truly memorable stay.
 There is also access to the Camelot Spa with steam rooms and hydro baths.

 They’re also doing their bit to save water.
 Grey water is collected from the rooms and used for flushing toilets and watering the garden.
 There are water saving devices in kitchens, and in the garden, 50% of the flowering plants have been replaced with succulents and other water-wise plants have been planted.
 The pool recycles treated backwashed water.
-Notices are placed in all rooms to educate guests about the water crisis and what is being done.
+Notices are placed in all rooms to educate guests about the drought and what is being done.

 Vineyard Hotel and Spa